Ichimoku cloud analysis: EUR/USD, GBP/USD, NZD/USD

 EUR/USD, “Euro vs US Dollar”

-EURUSD is testing Tenkan-Sen. The instrument is currently moving below Ichimoku Cloud, thus indicating a descending tendency.
-The markets could indicate that the price may test Kijun-Sen at 1.0465 and then resume moving downwards to reach 1.0255.
+EUR/USD continues falling inside the bearish channel.
+The instrument is currently moving below Ichimoku Cloud, thus indicating a descending tendency.
+The markets could indicate that the price may test Kijun-Sen at 1.0095 and then resume moving downwards to reach 0.9745.
 Another signal in favour of a further downtrend will be a rebound from the descending channel’s upside border.
-However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.0465.
-In this case, the pair may continue growing towards 1.0575.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.0415.
+In this case, the pair may continue growing towards 1.0505.

 GBP/USD, “Great Britain Pound vs US Dollar”

-GBPUSD has rebounded from the support level.
+GBP/USD is rebounding from the support level again.
 The instrument is currently moving below Ichimoku Cloud, thus indicating a descending tendency.
-The markets could indicate that the price may test Kijun-Sen at 1.2055 and then resume moving downwards to reach 1.1645 Another signal in favour of a further downtrend will be a rebound from the descending channel’s upside border.
-However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.2175.
-In this case, the pair may continue growing towards 1.2265.
+The markets could indicate that the price may test the cloud’s downside border at 1.1975 and then resume moving downwards to reach 1.1595 Another signal in favour of a further downtrend will be a rebound from the descending channel’s upside border.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 1.2165.
+In this case, the pair may continue growing towards 1.2255.

 NZD/USD, “New Zealand Dollar vs US Dollar”

-NZDUSD is testing the support level.
+NZD/USD has fixed below the support level, thus indicating bears’ dominance.
 The instrument is currently moving below Ichimoku Cloud, thus indicating a descending tendency.
-The markets could indicate that the price may test the cloud’s downside border at 0.6195 and then resume moving downwards to reach 0.6035.
+The markets could indicate that the price may test the cloud’s downside border at 0.6170 and then resume moving downwards to reach 0.5975.
 Another signal in favour of a further downtrend will be a rebound from the descending channel’s upside border.
 However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 0.6265.
 In this case, the pair may continue growing towards 0.6355.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.